Veyras Ascent

 These breaks led to several meaningful changes, including adjustments to cover placement, scaling, and the most significant shift of redesigning the map from a symmetrical layout to an asymmetrical one.
 I set out to challenge myself to create an asymmetrical multiplayer map that remained fair and balanced for both teams.

 One of the core challenges was maintaining balance without relying on a single central hotspot.
 Instead, I aimed to distribute engagement opportunities across the entire map, ensuring that no single area dominated play and that the whole space felt consistently active and contested.
 Another challenge was playtesting in a multiplayer environment.
 To gather feedback, I first built and tested a symmetrical version of the level in Battlefield 6, using player responses to inform layout and flow decisions.
-The asymmetrical version was then refined and validated through AI-driven testing in Unreal Engine 5.
+The asymmetrical version was then refined and validated through testing in Unreal Engine 5 using AI bots as enemies.